DOGE

 The agency, on the basis of its expertise, and not Congress, on the basis of its electoral connection, is charged with determining the specific policy that best serves the "public interest."

 "the destruction of this principle of separation of powers is perhaps the crowning jewel of the modern administrative revolution.
 Administrative agencies routinely combine all three governmental functions in the same body, and even in the same people within that body."
-His example here is the Federal Trade Commission (FTC)

-In short, the Administrative State should make and adjudicate policy, not just efficiently execute policy.
+His example is the Federal Trade Commission (FTC) (Emphasis added.
+Click here for more) In short, the Administrative State makes and adjudicates policy, not just efficiently execute policy.
+See related YouTube clip here.

 Effectively, the Administrative State has become a seperate branch of government combining the powers of all the other three branches.
 Some call it The Deep State.
 It has increasingly made the Constitution irrelevant; become divorced from any accountability to We, the People and represents a clear danger to individual liberty .
+“The threat to democracy — the existential threat to democracy — is the unelected bureaucracy of lifetime, tenured civil servants who believe they answer to no one; who believe they can do whatever they want without consequence; who believe they can set their own agenda, no matter what Americans vote for,” (source)

 You Can’t Defend ‘Democracy’ and the Administrative State